( Updated 17 November 2017 by addition of Qamdo )

 Annual Mean Temperature Trends

-[ The basis of these trendlines can be seen from the analyses for the five individual stations – see next section ]
+[ The basis of these trendlines can be seen from the analyses for the six individual stations – see next section ]

 Annual Mean Temperature Residual Trends